raphaelsulzer/PixelsPointsPolygons/README.md

 ## Citation

-If you find our work useful, please consider citing:
+If you use our work please cite
 ```bibtex
 TODO
 ```